 - NEW DIODE LAYOUT & DIMMING DESIGN: Upgraded SF2000 growing lights.
 More light beads at the edges, fewer in the middle.
-Helping get more uniform PPFD. and the dimming knob be adjusted the light intensity at liberty.
-Multi-light Connection with unified dimming especially beneficial for large area of indoor growing and commercial planting.
+Helping get more uniform PPFD. and the dimming knob is adjusted to the light intensity at liberty.
+Multi-light Connection with unified dimming is especially beneficial for large indoor growing and commercial planting areas.

 - IDEAL FOR ALL GROWTH STAGES: Excellent full spectrum- white, blue, red and IR (3000K, 5000K, 660nm and IR 760nm).
-3000K diodes providing more reddish light and the 5000K providing more blueish.
-The 660nm red and IR light is especially useful during bloom, where it speeds up flowering time and boost yields.
+3000K diodes provide more reddish light and the 5000K provides more blueish.
+The 660nm red and IR light is especially useful during bloom when it speeds up flowering time and boosts yields.
 Turn your seeds into your own supply.
-And the light looks fairly natural , so it's good for accurately monitoring plant health.
+And the light looks fairly natural, so it's good for accurately monitoring plant health.

-- WELL MADE & SOLID CONSTRUCTION: No Fan Noise Free.
-High Efficient, reliable and detachable MEAN WELL Driver have great dissipate heat.
-Aluminum heat sink is thick and sturdy, protective covers for cables; User-Friendly Packaging.
-Quality components mean the light lasts longer, SF Light takes good cares of you with more considerate design, you can easily save money without purchasing lights frequently.
+- WELL MADE & SOLID CONSTRUCTION: No Fan Noise.
+High Efficient, reliable and detachable brand Driver have great dissipate heat.
+The aluminum heat sink is thick and sturdy, has protective covers for cables; User-Friendly Packaging.
+Quality components mean the light lasts longer, SF Light takes good care of you with a more considerate design, and you can easily save money without purchasing lights frequently.